Creator / Tim Curry

 Tim Curry's characters provide examples of the following tropes:

-- Affably Evil / Anti-Villain: Did a great job as Long John Silver in Muppet Treasure Island.
+- Affably Evil: While he's generally playing jerks or Faux Affably Evil characters, he did a great job as the charming Anti-Villain John Long Silver in Muppet Treasure Island.

 - Bondage Is Bad: His role as Emperor Doviculus in Brütal Legend.

 - Cheshire Cat Grin: Often gives one of these to show when a character he plays is up to something devious.
 Interestingly enough, one of his nicknames is "Cheshire Cat".